StarConKW/starconkw.github.io/_pages/about.md

 ---

-## Our inspiration
+## Inspiration for StarCon

 Anna, Arshia, and Evy attended [HelloCon](http://hellocon.net) in Toronto, which followed the same format as the wonderful [!!con](http://bangbangcon.com) which Arshia and Evy later attended.
-We loved the lightning talk format, and we loved the diversity and excitement of the talks.
-We're excited to organize StarCon and bring some of our favourite elements of these two conferences to Waterloo!
+They loved the lightning talk format, and they loved the diversity and excitement of the talks.
+They're excited to organize StarCon and bring some of their favourite elements of these two conferences to Waterloo!

 ---